michaeldillahunty/Jeopardy/README.md

 ## About
 Basic version of the classic 'Jeopardy' game/show

-**Database is no longer connected as I am no longer paying for the AWS instance it was running on**
+**Note: Database is no longer connected as I am no longer paying for the AWS instance it was running on**